 While many marketers know the importance of ABM today, companies still vary when it comes to the extent that they invest in these campaigns.
 The good news is that it’s possible for any team to implement account-based programs into their marketing - as long as they know how to fund & staff according to their spot in the ABM journey.

 Why are so many companies continuing to invest in ABM?

 Under-resourced account-based marketing teams often run into some common problems that can inhibit success.
 For example, marketers end up taking on ABM on top of their other responsibilities and may have too many hats to wear.
 It's also difficult to create account-based programs that deliver real value to the buyer and enable your sales team without dedicated budget.
 Simply put, if given too few resources, initial programs can miss initial expectations and hurt credibility.

 But don’t worry!
-We can make sure you have the right strategy at each stage of your account-based journey so that you not only turn (and keep) the lights on but also get the attention you deserve for an ABM program that truly scales.
+We can make sure you have the right strategy at each stage of your account-based journey so that you not only turn (and keep) the lights on but also get the attention you deserve for an ABM strategy that truly scales.

 Before we start figuring out your next steps, let’s take a minute to see where you fall on the ABM readiness assessment for resources.
 Then, find the section that applies to you to see how to uplevel your account-based program.

 Starting with a pilot program is a strategic way to test the impact of an ABM strategy and gather the information you’ll need to get more buy-in for programs.
 According to ITSMA, 46% of ABM programs are in an experimenting phase that includes piloting, measuring, and refining the approach When it comes to budget, start by advocating for a percentage of the demand generation budget to test and provide air cover for the sales team based on your ICP.

 Building your account-based tribe